hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `pod_cidr` - The CIDR used for pod IP addresses.

 * `service_cidr` - Network range used by the Kubernetes service.

 ---

-The `oidc_issuer_profile` block exports the following:

-* `enabled` - Whether or not the feature is enabled or disabled.

-* `oidc_issuer_url` - The oidc issuer url that is associated with the cluster.

----